|

 Eventually,

-situation no longer and ordered Parsons to leave.
-Charlotte went too and she
+stand the situation no longer and ordered Parsons to leave.
+Charlotte went too and she and Parsons rented

-and Parsons rented rooms in Dorchester.
-She soon
+rooms in Dorchester.
+She soon returned to the

-returned to the family home however.
-A few days later all three had a meeting
+family home however.
+A few days later all three had a meeting and Parsons was

-and Parsons was allowed back into the house.
-It appeared that Charlotte had become
+allowed back into the house.
+It appeared that Charlotte had become totally besotted with

 In